Articles in Famous Felines are written by

-Vicki Myron and Bret Witter have cooperated on several new books.
+Vicki Myron and Bret Witter cooperated on several more books.
 The first, called Dewey ...
 There's a Cat in the Library!, is a children's book and was launched with a signing at Clay County Fair in Iowa on 12 September 2009 before going on sale throughout the US.
-The book is being promoted by Toys 'R Us and others, as well as being available through all the usual bookstores and websites.
-Then there is a middle-grade version of Dewey's story, aimed at children of 8 to 12 years and called Dewey the Library Cat, published in May 2010.
-Two further books were released in October 2010: Dewey's Nine Lives, a book for adults that has a selection of real-life stories about cats, including some previously untold tales of Dewey's life; and a high-quality children's picture book called Dewey's Christmas at the Library.
+The book was promoted by Toys 'R Us and others, as well as being available through all the usual bookstores and websites.
+Then there was a middle-grade version of Dewey's story, aimed at children of 8 to 12 years and called Dewey the Library Cat, published in May 2010.
+Two further books were released in October 2010: Dewey's Nine Lives, a book for adults with a selection of real-life stories about cats, including some previously untold tales of Dewey's life; and a high-quality children's picture book called Dewey's Christmas at the Library.
 Vicki continued touring to promote these books and do signings, but not on the same scale as for the first one.

 A movie about Dewey was on the books to go ahead, with Meryl Streep due to play the part of Vicki Myron, but took much longer than originally planned.
 A scriptwriter visited Spencer for a week in May 2009 and at that time it was hoped to have the film finished by Christmas 2010.
 It's understood that Vicki rejected the initial script and a year later it was still not complete; until that happened there could be no further progress.
 According to Vicki, the contract expired on 31 December 2010, but the movie company took another 16-month option on the film.
 She said she was happy the movie didn't come out in its original proposed form, as it was a huge disappointment and ruined the book and Dewey.
-See the article links below, but we are not so far aware of any further developments.
+See also the links below, but we are not aware of any further developments.

 The visitors keep coming